StetHD/tarifa-book/installation/index.md

 ```

 Some optional dependencies may fail depending on your OS
-(e.g., cordova-deploy-windows-phone fails to install on Linux or Mac OS X).
+(e.g., ios-deploy fails to install on Linux or Windows).

 Running [`tarifa info`](../usage/info.md) checks if all needed tools are available.